irmen/Tale/docs/source/index.rst

 (maybe it runs on 3.2 and 3.3 as well, but that is not tested).

 You can run Tale in console mode, where it is a pure text interface running in your console window.
-But you can also run Tale in a simple GUI application (built with Tkinter).
+But you can also run Tale in a simple GUI application (built with Tkinter) or in your web browser.

 .. note::
-    The multi-user aspects are on the back burner, I'm mainly focusing on the (single player) interactive fiction things right now.
+    The multi-user aspects are fairly new and still incomplete.
+    Until recently, the focus has been on the (single player) interactive fiction things.

 .. note::
     This documentation is still a stub.
 I hope to write some real documentation soon,